DIVE RIGHT IN

 Thrill-seekers love the super-tall slides at the water park in Killens Pond State Park.
 Kids like to splash in the interactive water features, and tot pools feature small slides and bubblers.
-Admission is $4 a person on weekdays and $8 to $10 on weekends, based on height.
+Admission is $6 to $8 a person on weekdays and $8 to $10 on weekends, based on height.

 Bell Smith Springs Recreation Area in Shawnee National Forest serves up clear streams and scenic canyons, linked by eight miles of hiking trails.
-Watch out for jagged rocks in the stream bottoms.
+Watch out for jagged rocks at the bottom.

 This elaborate water park has all the bells and whistles for summertime fun, including floating docks for sunbathing, a rope swing, and a zip line.
 Admission is $15 for adults and $12 for kids 6 to 9; younger children get in free.
 Life vests are available to rent, but there are no lifeguards on duty.

-The Raccoon River Valley Trail "north loop" runs 56 miles from Waukee to Jefferson.
+The "north loop" of the Raccoon River Valley Trail runs 56 miles from Waukee to Jefferson.
 Just north of Redfield, several trails lead to river sandbars perfect for swimming and sunning.